dfelinto/blender-manual/manual/modeling/meshes/editing/mesh/knife_project.rst

    :ref:`Select Non-Manifold <bpy.ops.mesh.select_non_manifold>`
    (Wire, Boundaries) will highlight the cutting edges of mesh objects.

+   In general, for flat shapes, you will usually want to select "Faces Only" from the delete menu to leave behind only edges.

-To use Knife Project, first in *Object Mode* select the object to be cut, then in *Edit Mode*, select the cutting object (:kbd:`Ctrl-LMB`), and choose :menuselection:`Mesh --> Knife Project`.
+To use Knife Project, first in *Object Mode* select the objects to be cut, then switch to *Edit Mode* and select the cutting objects in the Outliner (:kbd:`Ctrl-LMB`), and finally choose :menuselection:`Mesh --> Knife Project`.

 .. hint::